microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Win.md

 # 🟦Uninstall <a name="uninstall"></a>

-If you want to completely uninstall the 'Compliance Utility', you must execute the following command:
+If you want to completely uninstall the Compliance Utility, you must execute the following command:

 ```
 Uninstall-Module -Name ComplianceUtility -AllVersions